What Data Should You Track First?

 Most businesses either track too little or too much.
 Track too little and you're flying blind.
 Track too much and you drown in dashboards nobody looks at.
-The first question isn't "what can we measure?" — it's "what decisions are we trying to make?"
+The first question isn't "what can we measure?"
+It's "what decisions are we trying to make?"

 Modern analytics tools can measure almost anything.
 Page views, click-through rates, session duration, scroll depth, bounce rate, conversion rate by device by geography by time of day.
 The data is there.